cnoam/spark-course/readme.md

     docker run hello-world

 <hr>

+# Running Spark!

 Open a terminal (in Windows, search "ubuntu")

+## Get the sources
+_note:_ This should be done only once.

 **The video in https://youtu.be/-sP_IZ02SZw shows the following procedure.
 Watch it if you have any issues.**

+_note_: In the video I use `clone`.
+The `--depth` is optional and can be used when you want to get only the N latests commits.

 Clone this repo:<br>
 `git clone --depth 1 https://github.com/cnoam/spark-course.git` <br>

+## Run the Spark server in Docker
 `cd spark-course` <br>

+**Windows**: Start Docker Desktop <br>
+**Mac**: Start Docker application

-Run the command: `./run` that internally runs `docker-compose up -d`
+Run the command: `./run` that internally runs `docker-compose up -d` and opens a browser that shows the Jupyter notebooks.

+In the browser, open the `work` folder and open the first notebook.

+That's all!

 # Contents of the Docker containers
 This installation uses Spark version 3.3